vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-12-jpa-and-postgresql-json.md

  WHERE (sensor_status->>'healthy')::boolean = false;
 ```

-It is also possible to maintain this structure in the application logic by using converters.
-The last step is to add a converter to your entity class to explain to your JPA implementation how to convert between the database data and your domain model, and back.

-In this example, we're using Jackson for JSON handling and the annotations that we need to help Jackson to see through.
-Our converter contains a bit of boilerplate but it's worth it to have a structured data in the database and SQL queries.
+Another great aspect of this solution is that it can also be used in the application logic by using converters that handle the data conversions.
+For example, by using the Jackson library, you can create a `Status` class with annotations that allow it to work seamlessly with the JSON data stored in the database:

 ```java
 public class Status {